MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-agents-insights.md

 ## The Agents insights report

 The **Agents insights** report consists of metrics from an agent’s standpoint.
 The report shows all-up agent metrics across all channels or channel-wise agent performance.
 Supervisors can select the **All** tab to view agent performance across all channels, or select the **Live chat**, **Digital messaging**, or **Voice (preview)** tabs to view the agent performance for the corresponding channel.

-Digital messaging includes all asynchronous channels, such as Facebook messenger, Twitter, WeChat, and SMS.
+The Digital messaging report includes metrics from the social channels, SMS, Microsoft Teams, entity records, and custom messaging channels.

 You can view specific insights about the performance of individual agents or groups of agents, such as their availability, average length of time in conversations, and average response time per session.